narayananvenk/react-native-paypal/README.md

 3. singlePayment(&lt;params object&gt;, &lt;success callback&gt;, &lt;failure callback&gt;)

 	Process a single payment using the sdk.
 The success callback will return a confirmation object.
+Sample confirmation object and steps to verify payment can be found [here](https://developer.paypal.com/docs/integration/mobile/verify-mobile-payment/).
 The failure callback can have one of 2 error codes, Paypal.ERROR_USER_CANCELED or Paypal.ERROR_INVALID_CONFIG (only for android).

 	&lt;params object&gt; is the same as defined for isProcessable.